Section 1: Overview

 Section 2: Description of the UK’s international subsidy commitments

-- there are also commitments on subsidies arising from the UK’s continued membership of the World Trade Organisation (WTO).
-These are primarily set out in the Agreement on Subsidies and Countervailing Measures (ASCM) as well as the Agreement on Trade-Related Investment Measures (TRIMS)[footnote 2], the General Agreement on Trade in Services (GATS) [footnote 3] and the Agreement on Agriculture (AoA)[footnote 4].
-These are not new commitments – the UK was subject to the WTO rules when it was a Member State of the EU
+there are also commitments on subsidies arising from the UK’s continued membership of the World Trade Organization (WTO).
+These are primarily set out in the Agreement on Subsidies and Countervailing Measures (ASCM) and the Agreement on Agriculture (AoA). [footnote 2].
+Further commitments are contained in the General Agreement on Tariffs and Trade (GATT), the Agreement on Trade-Related Investment Measures (TRIMs) and the General Agreement on Trade in Services (GATS) [footnote 3] [footnote 4].
+These are not new commitments – the UK was subject to the WTO rules when it was a Member State of the EU.

-the UK has also signed Free Trade Agreements (FTAs) with other countries and some of these agreements contain provisions on subsidies[footnote 5].
+the UK has also signed further Free Trade Agreements (FTAs) with other countries and some of these agreements contain provisions on subsidies.
 Future FTAs that the UK agrees with trade partners may likewise include obligations relating to subsidies

 Section 3 Awarding a subsidy